 Author has written 71 stories for Harry Potter, Andromeda, Dark Angel, Buffy: The Vampire Slayer, Dragon Ball Z, Pirates of the Caribbean, Star Wars, Supernatural, Boondock Saints, and Stargate: SG-1.

-I'm also on Tumblr
+I'm on Tumblr as

 The one thing I am determined to do is eventually finish all my WIPs.

 Sun Kissed A/N: JAN-19-2015: Updated Sun Kissed.
 Estora may no longer be able to edit for me.
 If that comes to pass in the future, is there anyone with strong skills in grammar, characterization, and plot that would like to beta?

 Regarding Reviews: It’s not the amount of reviews that matters, it’s the content.
 When you read a story and hit that review button please give me more than “good story”.
 I find those reviews quite confusing as I ask myself why the reviewer thought it was good.
 I don’t know.